What is 1:30 Leverage for $100 Dollars Mean?

 Indices Money Management Guide-lines for Trading with 1:30 Stock Index Trade Leverage

-When indices trading with 1:30 leverage you should develop your indices equity management rules that you will use to manage your stocks account capital.
-This set of indices money management rules should be written in your indices plan.
-If you're a beginner wanting to open a $100 dollar stock account and you do not know what indices money management rules are, you as a trader can use learn stock indices courses below to learn about what is money management?
+When indices are trading with a leverage of 1:30, it is necessary for you to come up with your indices equity management rules through which you will be able to control your shares/stocks account capital.
+This group of indices money management rules should be your written indices plan.
+If you are a novice who wishes to open a stock account with a value of $100 and has no idea what indices money management rules are, then you can use the stock indices courses listed below to learn about money management.

 How Do I develop indices money management rules for trading a 1:30 Indices Leverage Account.